mixteenth/diytechmba.github.io/README.md

 **Patrick Lencioni**

 *I have special sections for Patrick Lencioni and Gerald Weinberg books.
-They are category-crossing, though-provoking, solid reads.*
+They are category-crossing, thought-provoking, solid reads.*

 - [X] [The Motive](https://amzn.to/3kiOZHE)
 - [X] [The Ideal Team Player](https://amzn.to/377PDky)